 Slow and steady may have helped the tortoise beat the hare, but if you’re serious about losing body fat and getting back into shape you need to be clever with your cardio for the fastest-possible results, says New Body Plan editorial director Joe Warner

 If you’ve tried and failed to lose weight through exercise in the past, the chances are you started going jogging.
-But while steady-state cardio – which is the term for when you run, cycle or swim at a consistent and comfortable intensity for a significant amount of time – has many health benefits, turning your body into a fat-burning machine isn’t one of them.
+But while steady-state cardio – which is the term for when you run, cycle or swim at a consistent and comfortable intensity for a significant amount of time – has many health benefits, turning your body into a fat-burning machine isn’t one of them (especially if you’re making one of these 5 common cardio training mistakes!).

 Don’t get us wrong: cardio can be great for your physical and mental health, but to turn running, cycling, swimming or any other type of cardio sessions into a legitimate fat-torching activity you need to get more intense.